 The idea that Bitcoin futures could be hurting Bitcoin prices was also supported by Fundstrat cofounder Tom Lee last month.
 He said that there was "significant volatility" in Bitcoin's price around expiration date of CME Group and Cboe futures contracts.
 For instance, he said prior to the expiration that traders who were long bitcoin and short futures would sell Bitcoin during the price auction and cause price drops and leave futures contracts with profits.
 The holder of contract may sell a large share to minimize tracking error but near the expiration may sell the remaining Bitcoin, causing prices to drop and leaving the short position in the futures to close with big profits.

-CBOE and CME Group both give cash value of bitcoin at the expiration of their contracts.
-There has been size expirations of Cboe Bitcoin futures since launching in December 2017.
-Lee report said that Bitcoin fell 18 percent on average in the 10 days preceding expiration,with prices recovering by the sixth day afterward.
+CBOE and CME Group both give the cash value of bitcoin at the expiration of their contracts.
+There have been size expirations of Cboe Bitcoin futures since launching in December 2017.
+Lee report said that Bitcoin fell 18 percent on average in the 10 days preceding expiration, with prices recovering by the sixth day afterward.

 CBOE responded saying that "recent regulatory scrutiny" and declining media interest among more likely reasons for the price drop.